Micah Potter: Personal life

 Potter is a Christian.
 His older brother, Caleb, played baseball for West Virginia and Southern New Hampshire.
 His younger brother, Noah, played football for Ohio State, and later for both Cincinnati and North Carolina State.
 Potter's late grandfather was married to the grandmother of Jon Teske.

-Micah married Elle Van Grinsven, a former volleyball player and recent graduate of Loyola University Chicago, on June 11, 2021, in Lomira, Wisconsin.
+Micah married Elle Van Grinsven, a former volleyball player and graduate of Loyola University Chicago, on June 11, 2021, in Lomira, Wisconsin.